squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 1. **Don't** just create a pull request with changes that are not explained.

-2. **Do** discuss what you intend to do with people in the discussions so that the rational for any changes is clear before you write or modify code.
+2. **Do** discuss what you intend to do with people in the discussions so that the rationale for any changes is clear before you write or modify code.

 3. **Do** link to the discussion or any issues to provide the context for a pull request.